 Upon termination of expiry of this Agreement for any reason, Licensee shall cease all activity that involves the Technology, Derivative Technology and forthwith transfer all material of whatsoever nature, in whatsoever form to the Licensor, without any demur or protect.

-Provided further that any Product already manufactured prior to the date of termination or expiry, may be sold or leased or otherwise supplied by the Licensee, subject to the terms and conditions that may apply thereto (including payment are specified in this Agreement), for a maximum period of one (1) year.
+Provided further that any Product already manufactured prior to the date of termination or expiry, may be sold, or leased or otherwise supplied by the Licensee, subject to the terms and conditions that may apply thereto (including any payment to Licensor re specified in this Agreement), for a maximum period of one (1) year.
 Any existing stock of the Product not already sold by such date shall be destroyed and/or given to the Licensor free of cost, at the sole and exclusive option of the Licensor.

 Notwithstanding anything to the contrary, termination or expiry does not entitle the Licensee to claw-back or seek refund of any amounts paid till then to the Licensor of any ground whatsoever.